CS5520FeinbergFall2023/group-project-group-5/README.md

     - Combine two images together on the given axis by creating a new image with disired added size and interating and assigning pixels with same rgb values on the corresponding position on the original images.

 -  private float[][] getFrequency()
-    - Get appearance frequency of colors in the image by interating all pixels and counting the apearances of each color in three channels respectively and finally get the frequency by deviding the count with the image size (total pixel number).
-The result is float[3][256], representing the 3 channels and frquency of each of the 256 values.
+    - Get appearance frequency of colors in the image by interating all pixels and counting the apearances of each color in three channelsMap respectively and finally get the frequency by deviding the count with the image size (total pixel number).
+The result is float[3][256], representing the 3 channelsMap and frquency of each of the 256 values.

 - private float getMax(float... nums)
     - Find the max among the given numbers by iteration.